handsOnpipeline/btp-kyma-day2-operations/README.md

 # Easy Franchise: Extend a Kyma-Based Multitenant Application with Day 2 Operations

-> Important information: The content of this GitHub repository has been created as a source for the [Enrich a Kyma based multitenant application with new identity features](https://discovery-center.cloud.sap/missiondetail/url-to-be-updated) mission at SAP Discovery Center.
+> Important information: The content of this GitHub repository has been created as a source for the [Extend a Kyma-Based Multitenant Application with Day 2 Operations](https://discovery-center.cloud.sap/missiondetail/url-to-be-updated) mission at SAP Discovery Center.
 So, we recommend you use directly the mission in the SAP Discovery Center for a better experience.

 ## Description
 This mission explains how to extend a Kyma-based multitenant application with day 2 operations topics like continuous integration and delivery, observability and metering.